-As the company that produced the world’s first waterproof watch, Rolex has always been ahead of the curve when it comes to producing timepieces that can withstand aquatic conditions.
+As the company that produced the Submariner, the world’s first waterproof watch, the brand continues to be ahead of the curve when it comes to producing timepieces that can withstand aquatic conditions.
 In 1953, Rolex introduced the Submariner, which was the first watch to offer users a depth rating of 100 meters.
-Over the years, Rolex has continuously increased the water resistance of the Submariner to the 300 meters that it is today.
+Over the years, Rolex has continuously increased the water-resistance of the Submariner to the 300 meters that it is today.

 While thousands of companies now produce dive watches – many of which closely resemble the Submariner – it was actually Rolex that first pioneered this highly functional and now iconic design.
 As a result, relatively little has changed on the Submariner over the decades, and the most current model still closely resembles the very first Submariner that debuted well over half a century ago.

 Part of why so little has changed on the Submariner (from a visual standpoint) is that its design is absolutely timeless.
 Its iconic dial is highly legible, and the watch looks as good when paired with a three-piece suit as it does when worn with a wetsuit.

 At 40mm in diameter, the Submariner is perfectly sized for most wrists; however, the latest reference has a redesigned case that makes the watch feel noticeably larger than past Submariner generations, despite no actual increase in width.
 The new Cerachrom bezel insert is made from a ceramic compound that is virtually scratchproof, and its color will not fade due to salt water and ultraviolet light exposure.